vmoravec/matrix/README.md

      rake spec

 ## What is a story?

   A story is maintained scenario with yaml file configuration and deployment path with tests executed at some specific checkpoints.

 ## What is a runner?

   Runners are commands that drive the installation.
-  They are available as `rake` tasks and can be run separately outside of a story run.
+  They are available as `rake` tasks and can be run separately outside of a story.

 ## What is a feature?

   Features are part of the [Cucumber Cloud Testsuite](https://github.com/suse-cloud/cct/).
   A feature is a collection of test cases being run at some point of installation workflow.

+## How to run a story?

+  Before running a story you need to pick a target for your cloud deployment.
+  You either choose the `libvirt` driven target called `virtual` or a particular hardware you have permission to install on.
+  The list of available hardware targets is available by

+     rake targets

+  This returns the list of all stories.

+     rake stories

+  Not all targets are supported by every story.
+To get the targets supported for a single story, you need to review its targets:

+     rake story:default:targets  # returns all targets for story named 'default'

+  You can get additional information on a single story, however you need to specify the target you point at:

+     rake story:default:runners target=TARGET
+     rake story:default:config target=TARGET
+     rake story:default:features target=TARGET

+  This is how to run story named 'default' targeting local virtualized environment:

+     rake story:default target=virtual